 \section{Abstract}

-We prove that for a free noncyclic group $F$, $H_2(\hat F_\mathbb Q, \mathbb Q)$ is an uncountable $\mathbb Q$-vector space.
-Here $\hat F_\mathbb Q$ is the $\mathbb Q$-completion of $F$.
-This answers a problem of A.K.
-Bousfield for the case of rational coefficients.
-As a direct consequence of this result it follows that, a wedge of circles is $\mathbb Q$-bad in the sense of Bousfield-Kan.
-The same methods as used in the proof of the above results allow to show that, the homology $H_2(\hat F_\mathbb Z,\mathbb Z)$ is not divisible group, where $\hat F_\mathbb Z$ is the integral pronilpotent completion of $F$.
+We prove that, for a free noncyclic group $F$, the second homology group $H_2(\hat F_\mathbb Q, \mathbb Q)$ is an uncountable $\mathbb Q$-vector space, where $\hat F_{\mathbb Q}$ denotes the $\mathbb Q$-completion of $F$.
+This solves a problem of A.~K.~Bousfield for the case of rational coefficients.
+As a direct consequence of this result, it follows that a wedge of two or more circles is $\mathbb Q$-bad in the sense of Bousfield–Kan.
+The same methods as used in the proof of the above result serve to show that $H_2(\hat F_{\ZZ}, \ZZ)$ is not a divisible group, where $\hat F_{\ZZ}$ is the integral pronilpotent completion of $F.$